 This bill amends Louisiana law regarding the civil liability of firearm and ammunition manufacturers, distributors, and sellers.
-It clarifies that these entities are not liable for injuries, damages, or deaths resulting from the misuse of their products, unless it can be proven that such outcomes were caused by an unreasonably dangerous defect in the product.
-The bill extends liability protections to distributors and includes specific provisions that state manufacturers, distributors, or sellers cannot be held liable for failing to warn users about the inherent risks associated with firearms and ammunition.
-Additionally, it removes previous restrictions regarding liability for assault weapons manufactured in violation of federal law and introduces provisions for awarding attorney fees and costs to defendants in cases where they are found not liable.
+It clarifies that these entities are not liable for injuries, damages, or deaths resulting from the use of their products unless it can be proven that such outcomes were caused by an unreasonably dangerous design or composition.
+The bill extends liability protections to include distributors and emphasizes that the lawful manufacture and sale of firearms and ammunition is not inherently dangerous.
+Additionally, it specifies that manufacturers, distributors, or sellers cannot be held liable for failing to warn users about the potential risks associated with firearms and ammunition.

 Statutes affected: HB289 Original: